Bayesian model comparison and validation with Gaussian Process Regression for interferometric 21-cm signal recovery: Results

 \subsection{21-cm signal reconstruction}

 Figure~\ref{fig:gpr_models_ps1d} shows the recovered power spectra of the 21-cm signal from the sky signal for the five GPR models, in reference with the injected true 21-cm power.
 In general, \mwedge{}, \anoise{} and \avarl{} exhibit comparable accuracy in reconstructing the 21-cm power spectra, delivering the lowest residuals across the intermediate modes for $0.087 < k < 0.32\ \mathrm{h\ cMpc}^{-1}$.
 Within this range, the recovered power mostly passes through the injected 21-cm power within the $2\sigma$ credible envelope.
-The residuals between the recovered power and the injected 21-cm signal are shown in the upper panel of Figure~\ref{fig:gpr_models_res_z_scores}. \mwedge{} attains the best local recovery at $k = 0.32\ \mathrm{h\ cMpc}^{-1}$, predicting a 21-cm power of $10.36\ \mathrm{mK}^2$.
-The local recovery shows a slight overestimation with a fractional difference of $0.47\%$, compared to the injected truth of $10.32\ \mathrm{mK}^2$.
-Similar to \mwedge{}, the closest match for \anoise{} occurs at the same $k$-mode with a fractional difference of $-0.14\%$, suggesting a conservative estimate of the injected 21-cm power.
-Model \avarl{}, on the other hand, performs the best at $k = 0.23\ \mathrm{h\ cMpc}^{-1}$, slightly underestimating the 21-cm power by $0.106\ \mathrm{mK}^2$ and reaching a fractional difference of $-0.796\%$.
+The residuals between the recovered power and the injected 21-cm signal are shown in the upper panel of Figure~\ref{fig:gpr_models_res_z_scores}.
+We find that the mismatch becomes more pronounced at large $k$ due to the increased noise level in this regime.
+Because the VAE kernel is trained on 21-cm power spectra from 21cmFAST, it enforces a functional prior on the shape of the predicted signal, and measurements across different $k$-modes are not independent.
+While the kernel accurately fits the high-signal-to-noise data at small $k$, this global shape constraint forces the predicted power at large $k$ to compromise, lying between the true 21-cm signal and the dominant noise. \mwedge{} attains the best local recovery at $k = 0.32\ \mathrm{h\ cMpc}^{-1}$, predicting a 21-cm power of $10.33\ \mathrm{mK}^2$.
+The local recovery shows a slight overestimation by a fractional difference of $0.10\%$, compared to the injected truth of $10.32\ \mathrm{mK}^2$.
+Similar to \mwedge{}, the closest match for \anoise{} occurs at the same $k$-mode with a fractional difference of $-0.24\%$, suggesting a conservative estimate of the injected 21-cm power.
+Model \avarl{}, on the other hand, performs the best at $k = 0.23\ \mathrm{h\ cMpc}^{-1}$, slightly underestimating the 21-cm power by $0.092\ \mathrm{mK}^2$ and reaching a fractional difference of $-0.69\%$.
 More significant differences are noticed for \ubase{} and \manalytic{}.
 Both models systematically underestimate the cosmological power on large scales for $k < 0.23\ \mathrm{h\ cMpc}^{-1}$ as shown in Figure~\ref{fig:gpr_models_ps1d}.
-This difference remains pronounced even at their optimal recovery $k$-modes: \ubase{} by $-15.8\%$ at $k = 0.32\ \mathrm{h\ cMpc}^{-1}$ and \manalytic{} $-20.3\%$ at $k = 0.23\ \mathrm{h\ cMpc}^{-1}$, respectively.
+This difference remains pronounced even at their optimal recovery $k$-modes, \ubase{} by $-16.7\%$ at $k = 0.32\ \mathrm{h\ cMpc}^{-1}$ and \manalytic{} by $-20.6\%$ at $k = 0.23\ \mathrm{h\ cMpc}^{-1}$, respectively.
 These comparisons therefore highlight the local reconstruction capability of \anoise{} in terms of fractional difference from the injected 21-cm signal, with progressively lower accuracy demonstrated by \mwedge{}, \avarl{}, \ubase{}, and \manalytic{}.